Iteris

 Iteris Inc. is an American company based in Austin, Texas that provides software, hardware and services for smart mobility infrastructure management, including software as a service, cloud-enabled managed services, consulting and advisory services, and sensors and other devices that record and predict traffic conditions.

 Iteris Inc. was established in 2004.
 The company from which it was formed, Odetics Inc., was originally founded in 1969, in Anaheim, California and incorporated in Delaware in 1987.
 Joe Bergera has served as the company's president and chief executive officer since 2015, and Iteris reported revenue of $156.1 million in fiscal year 2023, ending March 31.

-In November 2024, it was announced that Iteris had been acquired by Almaviva.
+In November 2024, it was announced that Iteris had been acquired by Almaviva Group.

 History

 The company from which Iteris Inc. was formed, Odetics Inc., was originally founded in 1969, in Anaheim, California, and incorporated in Delaware in 1987.
 It served as a business incubator for technology companies, and provided digital tape recorders to aerospace manufacturers.
 Odetics received an initial public offering in 1989.
 The company became known as simply Iteris in October 2004, through reverse merger.

 The company acquired Meridian Environmental Technology Inc. (MET), which developed technologies related to traveler information and meteorology, during 2010–2011.
 Meridian continued to operate as a wholly owned subsidiary.

 In 2011, Iteris acquired Berkeley Transportation Systems (BTS), a Northern California-based privately held company that analyzes transport networks and their effectiveness.

 In July 2019, Iteris acquired Albeck Gerken, Inc., a privately held traffic operations engineering services provider headquartered in Tampa, Florida.
 Iteris was reportedly earning $68 million in annual revenue in 2015, and was added to the Russell 2000 Index on June 26, 2017.
 In May 2020, the company sold its agriculture and weather analytics business segment to DTN, an operating company of TBG AG.
 In mid 2023, Iteris reported revenue of $156.1 million for the previous fiscal year, ending March 31.

 In December 2020, Iteris acquired TrafficCast International, Inc., a privately held, Wisconsin-based company that provides travel information services to commercial and public-sector providers.